princeton-nlp/SimCSE/README.md

 ## SimCSE: Simple Contrastive Learning of Sentence Embeddings

-This repository contains the code and pre-trained models for the [SimCSE: Simple Contrastive Learning of Sentence Embeddings](https://arxiv.org/abs/2104.08821).
+This repository contains the code and pre-trained models for our paper [SimCSE: Simple Contrastive Learning of Sentence Embeddings](https://arxiv.org/abs/2104.08821).

 **************************** **Updates** ****************************